• Skip to primary navigation

 • After 30 minutes, remove the lentil loaf from the oven and spread half of the tomato glaze over the top.
 Reserve the rest for serving.
 Put it back into the oven to cook for 20 more minutes.

 • Carefully take it out of the oven and let it rest for 10 minutes.
-This resting time will help the vegan meatloaf to setup.
+This resting time will help the meatloaf to setup.
 To take the loaf out of the pan, grab both of the parchment paper handles, lift it up, and transfer it to a large plate or cutting board.
 Spread the rest of the tomato glaze on top and then slice into 1-inch wedges.

 Notes